David Muhammad, Executive Director

 Rachel holds a Bachelor of Science degree in Psychology, an Master of Science degree in Criminology, and a Master of Social Work degree from Florida State University.
 She is pursuing her PhD in Criminology at Georgia State University.

-Shantay Jackson is the Violence Reduction Project Manager at NICJR.
+Shantay Jackson is the Director of the National Offices of Violence Prevention Network.
 In this role, she provides technical assistance to NOVPN members, oversees the development of NICJR’s SafeStat pilot project, and plays a key role in other innovative initiatives related to gun violence.
 Shantay is passionate about advocating for social justice issues, including procedural justice, restorative practices, and education.

 Prior to NICJR, Shantay served as Executive Director of the Mayor’s Office of Neighborhood Safety and Engagement in Baltimore City.
 As a member of Mayor Brandon M. Scott’s Cabinet, she was responsible for addressing violence as a public health issue; serving as the accountability partner for all city agencies and local, state, and federal partners; delivering public safety policy recommendations; and conducting meaningful engagement with Baltimore City’s neighborhoods in the work of co-producing public safety.